 South Greenland - Day 6 : A hole in the fog

-[Only now, when I am writing this story in my warm tent, do I realize that none of the two lakes I had seen were Hullet, it lay a few hundred meters further east.
-It doesn't really matter, as it was way too foggy to see anything anyway.]
+[Only later, when I was writing this story in my warm tent, did I realize that none of the two lakes I had seen were Hullet, instead it lay a few hundred meters further east.
+It didn't really matter, as it was way too foggy to see anything anyway.]

-The first few kilometers passed through the same valley as on the way there.
-Very slowly the fog started to clear but it continued to rain the entire day.
+The few kilometers after that passed through the same valley as the way there.
+The fog started to clear very slowly but it continued to rain the entire day.
 I arrived at a lake which shore was marked as a swamp on the map.
 The description of the route typically consisted of only 2-3 sentences a day, so things like this were only mentioned if the conditions were horribly bad.
 The first few kilometers weren't worse than the other swamps I had walked through and I started to wonder if it might have dried up in recent years.
 Soon I discovered it hadn't.
 Everywhere I stood my feet would sink by 30 cm over the course of a few seconds.
-That did mean I had to walk fast and thus cover a lot of distance quickly.
+That did mean I had to walk fast and as a result covered a lot of ground quickly.
 After the swamp I reached the edge of Kuukuluup Tasia, a huge glacial lake which I would follow for the next 15 kilometers.
 Along the way I would also pass 4 Inuit ruins.
 I had seen pictures of other Greenlandic ruins on the internet.
 Those were just a bunch of rocks 20 cm high.
-Despite a lot of searching I didn't find the first.
-Because of the rain and fog I couldn't see all of the lake, but it was still beautiful.
-I could see the glacier calving and dozens of iceberg floating.
-Normally places like this are filled with tourist busses and hot dog stands, so to be there all by myself was really amazing.
+Despite a much searching I didn't find the first ruin.
+Because of the rain and fog I couldn't see the entire lake, but it was still beautiful.
+I did see the glacier calving and dozens of iceberg floating.
+Normally places like those are filled with tourist busses and hot dog stands, so to be there all by myself felt really special.

-I supposedly passed Inuit ruin 2, which also was nowhere to be seen.
+I passed Inuit ruin 2, which also was nowhere to be seen.
 A few kilometers later I stopped next to ruin number 3.
-I also couldn't find this one, everywhere the ground looked the same.
-Between the glacier lake, icebergs, rain, and fog it wasn't very warm, so I got enough water for the night and locked myself in the tent.
+I also couldn't distinguish that one, everywhere the rocks looked the same.
+Between the glacier lake, icebergs, rain, and fog it wasn't very warm, so I got enough water for the night and locked myself in my tent.

-In my tent I heard a low rumble from the calving icebergs every 5 minutes or so.
-I again didn't encounter anyone today (day 4).
-I did see some footprints yesterday and today, but have no clue how long they have been there.
-Tomorrow I would first need to climb a reasonable amount during which I hoped to get a nice view over the lake.
-I hoped the weather would be better.
-After writing today's story I felt I needed to take some more photos, just in case the weather would be even worse tomorrow.
+In my tent, I heard a low rumble from the calving icebergs every 5 minutes or so.
+I again didn't encounter anyone this day (day 4).
+I did see some footprints, but had no clue how long they had been there.
+The following day I would first have to climb a reasonable amount, during which I hoped to get a nice view over the lake.
+I hoped the weather would get better.
+After writing this day's story, I felt I needed to take some more photos, just in case the weather would be even worse the next day.
 I had already taken my clothes off, but as nobody was around I went outside in my underwear.
 Not everyone can say they photographed Greenlandic icebergs in their underwear.